-MINNEAPOLIS (FOX 9) - The trial of Derek Chauvin, the former Minneapolis police officer charged in the death of George Floyd, is underway at the Hennepin County Courthouse in Minneapolis.
+MINNEAPOLIS (FOX 9) - The jury now has the case in the trial of Derek Chauvin, the former Minneapolis police officer charged in the death of George Floyd, is underway at the Hennepin County Courthouse in Minneapolis.
 Chauvin is charged with second-degree murder, third-degree murder and second-degree manslaughter.

 The trial is being broadcast live, gavel to gavel, on FOX 9 and streaming live at fox9.com/live.